playfulprogramming/playfulprogramming/content/blog/preface/index.md

 }
 ---

 Welcome to the Web Framework Field Guide.
-This resource is the culmination of 7+ years of professional software development as well as over a year of writing, editing, and polishing.
+This book is the culmination of 7+ years of professional software development as well as over a year of writing, editing, and polishing, and is the first of what will be a trilogy of books teaching frontend web development.

-This resource will teach you how to build applications, the concepts under the hood of modern web frameworks, and the advanced coding patterns to help you level up your engineering.
+This series will teach you how to build applications, the concepts under the hood of modern web frameworks, and the advanced coding patterns to help you level up your engineering.

-While other resources can help you learn these concepts for one framework at a time, **this collection will help you learn 3 different frameworks at once; React, Angular, and Vue alike.**
+While other resources can help you learn these concepts for one framework at a time, **this series will help you learn 3 different frameworks at once; React, Angular, and Vue alike.**

 Namely, we'll be looking at the most modern iterations of these frameworks: React 18, Angular 14, and Vue 3.